IrisKerr/Morbibike/README.md

 - User-friendly interface for renting bicycles with AntDesign components.
 - Manage bicycle inventory and rental records with Redux.
-- Dark mode feature (yet to complete) for enhanced user experience.

 ## Installation